Layout Control

 to display size thumbs. - Aligning items within groups or LayoutControl.
 You can align an item to any edge of its parent control, center it, or stretch it.
 When the parent’s size is changed, the item will adjust its position accordingly.
 See Aligning Items within LayoutGroup and LayoutControl Objects to learn more.

 - Customizing the layout in Customization Mode.
-In this mode, an end-user can modify the layout of items via drag-and-drop and change the alignment of controls within groups.
+In this mode, a user can modify the layout of items using drag & drop and change the alignment of controls within groups.
 For more information, see Customization Mode.

 - Groups can be rendered as tab containers or as GroupBox objects (a container with a title).

 The LayoutControl accepts items of any type.
-However, the following item types are most typical:
+However, the following item types are the most common:

 LayoutGroup.
-It represents a container control that displays their children side-by-side (in a single row or column) or as tabs.
-You can use the LayoutGroup.View property to specify the LayoutGroup’s visual style:
+I– A container control that displays its children side-by-side (in a single row or column) or as tabs.
+You can use the LayoutGroup.View property to specify the LayoutGroup‘s visual style:

 Visual Style